pkiraly/qa-catalogue/INSTALL.md

 cd metadata-qa-marc-$VERSION
 cp setdir.sh.template setdir.sh
 ```
+Note: `VERSION` points here to the latest released version at time of writing.
+SNAPSHOT versions can be download from https://oss.sonatype.org/content/repositories/snapshots/de/gwdg/metadataqa/metadata-qa-marc/

 Now edit the following lines in `setdir.sh`

 ```bash
 BASE_INPUT_DIR=your/path
 BASE_OUTPUT_DIR=your/path
 ```

 `BASE_INPUT_DIR` is the directory where your MARC21 files exists, `BASE_OUTPUT_DIR` is where QA catalogue will put
 the results of the analyses.